getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/ionic.md

 sidebar_order: 201
 ---

-To use Sentry with [Ionic](https://ionicframework.com/) you have to add _sentry-cordova_ as a depenendcy to you package.json.
+To use Sentry with [Ionic](https://ionicframework.com/) you have to add _sentry-cordova_ as a dependency to you package.json.

 First run `npm i --save sentry-cordova` and make sure you already added the the platfroms you want to support with `ionic cordova platform add ios` and/or `ionic cordova platform add android`.